CramBL/fastPASTA/examples.md

 </details>
 <br>

-Then edit the `custom_checks.toml` to enable the checks you want and then run fastpasta with the `--checks-toml` option e.g.
+Then edit the `custom_checks.toml` to enable the checks you want and run fastpasta with the `--checks-toml` option e.g.
 ```shell
 fastpasta datafile.raw check all its-stave --checks-toml my_custom_checks.toml
 ```